El Deafo: Critical reception

 Katherine Bouton, a writer from The New York Times, calls the book inspirational for those who are different.

 Television adaptation

 A three-part animated miniseries adaptation of the graphic novel was released on Apple TV+ on January 7, 2022.
 The miniseries features the voices of Pamela Adlon, Jane Lynch and Chuck Nice.
 The miniseries is narrated by author Cece Bell with music by Waxahatchee.
 Most of the dialogue is filtered through hearing aids.
+The child version of Cece Bell is voiced by Lexi Finnigan, who is also deaf and has cochlear implants.